rpearce/react-medium-image-zoom/README.md

 )

 const CustomZoomContent = ({
-  buttonUnzoom, // default unzoom button modalState,   // current state of the zoom modal: UNLOADED, LOADING, LOADED, UNLOADING img,          // your image, prepped for zooming isZoomImageLoaded // state to check if zoom img is loaded (useful to show loading)
+  buttonUnzoom,    // default unzoom button modalState,      // current state of the zoom modal: UNLOADED, LOADING, LOADED, UNLOADING img,             // your image, prepped for zooming isZoomImgLoaded, // state to check if zoom img is loaded (useful to show loading)
   //onUnzoom,      // unused here, but a callback to manually unzoom the image and
                    //   close the modal if you want to use your own buttons or
                    //   listeners in your custom experience }) => {
   const [isLoaded, setIsLoaded] = useState(false)